-Performance measure data referenced below reflects performance through the first quarter of FY23 which is preliminary and subject to change.
+Performance measure data referenced below reflects performance through the third quarter of FY23, which is provisional and subject to change.6

-Our Community, Our Kids (OCOK) - Metroplex West (Tarrant, Erath, Hood, Johnson, Palo Pinto, Parker, and Somervell counties)
+Our Community, Our Kids (OCOK) - Metroplex West (Tarrant, Erath, Hood, Johnson, Palo Pinto, Parker, and Somervell counties)7

 OCOK has contracted with DFPS for services to children in foster care since FY15.
-Beginning in FY20 Q3, OCOK transitioned to Stage II of CBC to include the provision of case management and kinship services for all children in conservatorship in designated community area Metroplex West, made up of the 7 counties around Fort Worth.
+Beginning in FY20 Q3, OCOK transitioned to Stage II of CBC to include the provision of case management and kinship services for all children in conservatorship in the designated community area Metroplex West, made up of the 7 counties around Fort Worth.
 The average performance for fiscal years 2018 and 2019 is used as the baseline average for comparison.
+With the exception of the Stage II measures, the performance reflected in the baseline is that of the SSCC's own performance.

-- Safety in Foster Care 99.8% of children were safe in foster care placements as of FY23 Q1.
-Safety below 100% represents an area for improvement. - Placement Stability in Foster Care 1.18 foster care placements per child in FY23 Q1 shows an increase from the FY22 Q1 measure of 1.17.7 This metric is cumulative and requires a comparison of like quarters. - Least Restrictive Placement Setting 82.9% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY23 Q1 is below baseline but increased since FY22. - Foster Care Placement within 50 miles 72.8% of children were placed within 50 miles of their removal address on the last day of the quarter.
-This is an increase from FY22 and slightly below the baseline years. - Sibling Groups Placed Together in Foster Care 63.3% of sibling groups were placed together on the last day of the quarter.
-This is below baseline but has increased since FY22. - Kinship Placement - This measure is delayed by one quarter and not available at this time. - Preparation for Adult Living 94.1% of youth turning 18 (includes youth in foster care, kinship care, and other settings in Stage II) completing PAL shows a slight decrease from the previous year but well above baseline.
+- Safety in Foster Care 99.3% of children were safe in OCOK foster care placements as of FY23 Q3.
+Safety below 100% is an area for improvement. - Placement Stability in Foster Care 1.44 foster care placements per child in FY23 Q3 shows a decrease from the FY22 Q3 measure of 1.46.8 This metric is cumulative and requires a comparison of like quarters. - Least Restrictive Placement Setting 83.3% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY23 Q3 is above baseline years of 83.2%. - Foster Care Placement within 50 miles 70.9% of children placed within 50 miles of their removal address on the last day of FY23 Q3 is a decrease from FY22 and the baseline years of 73.0%. - Sibling Groups Placed Together in Foster Care 64.9% of sibling groups were placed together on the last day of FY23 Q3, a decrease from baseline years of 65.9%. - Kinship Placement 36.0% of children were placed in kinship placements within 60 days of removal for FY23 Q2.
+This is above the baseline and an increase from FY22.
+This measure is delayed by one quarter and so FY23 Q3 is not available at this time. - Preparation for Adult Living 98.1% of youth turning 18 (includes youth in foster care, kinship care, and other settings in Stage II) completed PAL in FY23 Q3, which is an increase from baseline years of 77.6%.